By Kevin Scott

 Great Falls’ opponent for the second day was the Skylands Kings, a NA3HL squad from Stockholm, New Jersey, who play in the Northeast Division.
 The Kings are 9-14-1-1 and sit in third place in the four-team Northeast division behind the Binghamton Jr. Senators (23-4-0-0) and the Oswego Stampede, who are in second place with a record of 12-12-1-1.
 Skylands, coached by Adam Mitchell, also went down with a loss to Great Falls’ rival in the Frontier Division, the Bozeman Ice Dogs, 5-1 to begin the tournament on Sunday.

-Skylands, who have loss five in a row dating back to November 17th when they defeated the Long Beach Sharks, 5-1, are led by two forwards who each have 34 points.
+Skylands, who have lost five in a row dating back to November 17th when they defeated the Long Beach Sharks, 5-1, are led by two forwards who each have 34 points.
 Dylan Saccone, a Florida native has accumulated 18 goals and 16 assists while teammate Steven Ford from Dallas Texas, has scored ten goals and dished out 24 assists for the New Jersey team.

 The prestigious three-day tournament includes many college and junior scouts that are in attendance to watch the league’s best talent.
 The three games that each team appears in does count toward their season standings.
 Today’s game against the Skylands Kings will count as a home game while tomorrow’s tournament finale against the Northeast Generals (Massachusetts) will be a road game.